MRWolves/standards/documentation-guide.md

 * "How do the parts of this tool actually work?"
 * "How might I modify parts of this tool to do things that I want, but that it does not yet support?"

 All of these levels are important, and all of them require documentation.
 But the *type* of documentation required by each is not the same; high-level architectural decisions can be explained by technical prose, but low-level implementation details will almost always require either pseudocode or actual source.

+Additionally, these levels distinguish themselves by their differential *rates of change*.
+Low-level implementations tend to be volatile, while high-level problem-space constraints tend to move relatively slowly.
+This naturally leads to [shearing layers](http://www.laputan.org/mud/mud.html#ShearingLayers), as things which change at similar rates end up factored together in code - and, likewise, in documentation.

 Just as our actual understanding of a system "cleaves" naturally into layers based on levels-of-abstraction, so too does the ideal structure of project documentation.
 So, "where is the documentation?"
 It should be woven throughout.
 The structure of the documentation should match the structure of our understanding of the system.

 *Therefore*, documentation is implemented in a layered fashion.
 In particular, code documentation for our software projects should have three layers: